AriFordsham/GHCWiki/prelude710/ftp.md

 The class is nearly as small as it can be without either changing the semantics of existing programs on their authors, or compromising the asymptotic performance of `Foldable` operations.

-# Traversable contains both Monad and Applicative variants for each function, and following the Applicative-Monad proposal, the Monad variants (mapM and sequence) are now redundant.
+# `Traversable` contains both `Monad` and `Applicative` variants for each function, and following the Applicative-Monad proposal, the Monad variants (mapM and sequence) are now redundant.

 We cannot remove `mapM` from the `Traversable` class without a deprecation cycle.
-Users have defined \*many\* instances of this class in the wild.
+Users have defined \*many\* instances of this class in the wild that happen to define their `mapM` member manually rather than rely on the default newtype-wrapper-based implementation.

-But there is another concern.
-It turns out that there exists a form of container that you can write for which `traverse` will blow the stack when `mapM` will not!
+But there is another technical concern: it turns out that there exists a form of container that you can write for which `traverse` will blow the stack when `mapM` will not!
+If we are able to eventually resolve this conflict, then by all means, a longer term goal would be to deprecate the redefinition of the members of `Traversable` other than `traverse`, move the remainder to top level definitions outside of the class, and generalize their signatures.
+However, we don't currently see how to get there from here and it remains not only possible, but probable that this issue cannot be resolved.

 # Given Foldable and Traversable may benefit from further refinement, dragging them into Prelude seems premature.